 As this is a reading test, you must use the information in the texts to help you to answer the questions.
-When a question includes a page reference, you should refer to the text on that page to help you with your answer.
+When a question includes a page or a paragraph reference, you should refer to the text on that page or in that paragraph to help you with your answer.